loisch22/MarioProducts-Identity/MarioProducts/README.md

 After creating a review, redirect to specific product page with reviews Delete confirmation popup instead of seperate view

+## Known Bugs
+Edit review is not working

 #### There are two options to create the database: